 Types of fibre-optic connections

-The speed of your fibre broadband connection can vary depending on the technology it employs.
-The types of fibre available are:
+The speed of your fibre broadband connection can vary depending on the technology used to connect your home.

-Compare all our fibre deals at our dedicated fibre-optic broadband page.
+Compare all our cable deals at our dedicated fibre-optic broadband page.